 Contractors will agree health and safety practices with the Health and Safety Officer before starting work which includes reading and signing information in the Contractors Folder.
-Before work begins the contractor will provide evidence that they have completed an adequate risk assessment of all their planned work - if hot works, completion of Hot Works Permit needs to be completed by Contractor/Site Manager.
+Before work begins the contractor will provide evidence that they have completed an adequate risk assessment of all their planned work - if Hot Works, completion of Hot Works Permit needs to be completed by the contractor.